anatolish00/anatolish00.github.io/index.md

 ## Hobbies

-I enjoy doing various sports with running being my favourite at the moment.
-If you have a strava account and want to watch me running the same route almost every day, leave me a message!
+I enjoy doing various sports with running and swimming being my favourite at the moment.
+If you have a strava account and want to connect, leave me a message!

 ## Contact Information